offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

                                                                               '---------------------> ")"
 ```

-This algorithm revises the exploded HMM above to only the hidden state of interest at the emitted sequence index of interest.
-For example, to calculate the probability that the hidden state was B when index 1 of [z, z, y] was emitted, the exploded HMM becomes ...
+This algorithm revises the exploded HMM above to only the hidden state of interest at the emission index of interest.
+For example, to calculate the probability for only those hidden paths that travel through B at index 1 of the [z, z, y], the exploded HMM becomes ...

 ```{svgbob}
                          "EXPLODED OUT HMM"                                             "GROUPED FACTORED EXPRESSION"